Steven Tyler: Julia Holcomb

 In 1973, Tyler obtained guardianship of 16-year-old Julia Holcomb so that she could live with him in Boston.
 They dated and took drugs together for three years.
 Holcomb was referred to by the pseudonym "Diana Hall" by the editor of the Aerosmith autobiography Walk This Way in an attempt to conceal her identity, but other sources have confirmed her identity.
 Pressures leading to their split included their age difference (Tyler was 25 when they first met), a withdrawn marriage proposal, a house fire, and a planned pregnancy that resulted in an abortion when Tyler was worried that the smoke from the fire, as well as drugs, might lead to birth defects.
 Look Away, a documentary about sexual abuse in the rock music industry, features Holcomb's story.

 Band member Ray Tabano wrote in Walk This Way that the abortion "really messed Steven up", because the fetus was male.
 Tyler wrote, "It was a big crisis.
 It's a major thing when you're growing something with a woman, but they convinced us that it would never work out and would ruin our lives.
 You go to the doctor and they put the needle in her belly and they squeeze the stuff in and you watch.
 And it comes out dead.
 I was pretty devastated.
 In my mind, I'm going, Jesus, what have I done?"
 Holcomb stated in 2011 that after the operation, Tyler had informed her that the child "had been born alive and allowed to die".

 Holcomb, who later took the name "Julia Misley", filed suit in December 2022, alleging that Tyler sexually assaulted her and forced her to undergo the abortion, plying her with drugs and alcohol after promising to care for her in the guardianship agreement.
 In February 2023, Tyler was officially named a defendant in the lawsuit, which also claimed he used his fame and status to "groom, manipulate, exploit, [and] sexually assault" Misley over the course of three years, beginning when she was 16 and he was in his mid-20s.
 In a motion to dismiss the lawsuit that was filed in March 2023, Tyler claimed their relationship was consensual and that he had immunity because he was her legal guardian at the time.
-The motion further stated that Tyler's actions with regards to the abortion decision were legitimate, justified, and in good faith.
+The motion further stated that Tyler's actions with regard to the abortion decision were legitimate, justified, and in good faith.
 Tyler's 2023 denial of sexual assault and claim of immunity has drawn scrutiny and has perplexed several attorneys who were experts in the field of sexual assault.
 On reviewing Tyler's answer to the suit launched against him that same year, Misley's lawyer claimed that Tyler was "gaslighting".

 After the release of the documentary Look Away, it was discussed on Instagram by Courtney Love, where she supported some of the claims made, commenting that Tyler also "adopted" another 13-year-old girl in a similar fashion.